 A Common Reason Why Life Insurance Claims are Denied

 There are several grounds that a life insurance carrier can rely upon to deny a claim for benefits following the death of the policyholder.
 A missed premium payment is one of the more common reasons why a carrier will deny a life insurance claim.
 The carrier will claim that because a premium payment was missed, the policy lapsed prior to the policyholder’s death.
 As a result, the insurance carrier is under no obligation to pay the claim.

 Whose Job is it to Keep Track of Premium Payments?

-The widow’s lawsuit is still pending in Louisiana courts (although for the sake of this discussion, it is immaterial in which state the widow chose to file her lawsuit).
+The widow’s lawsuit is still pending in Louisiana courts as of the writing of this blog post.
 However, she likely faces an uphill battle.
 An insurance agent or broker is not likely to be determined to have a legal duty to notify the insured that a premium payment is due or that the policy is in jeopardy of being cancelled except in three potential situations:

 - Where the agent or broker has actually assumed the obligation, he or she may have a legal duty to notify the policyholder of the pending lapse in coverage.
 To actually assume an obligation, the agent or broker would need to specifically agree – preferably in writing – to notify the policyholder if the policy is in jeopardy of cancellation due to nonpayment of premiums.

 - When it is the agent or broker’s business practice, either with this policyholder or with other policyholders, to make notification, a legal duty may exist.
 In this situation, the practice will usually need to be standard operating procedure.